SiaFoundation/siad/modules/renter/README.md

 #### Health Loops
 The health loop is responsible for ensuring that the health of the renter's file directory is updated periodically.
 Along with the health, the metadata for the files and directories is also updated.
+Health is defined as the percent of redundancy missing, this means that a health of 0 is a full health file.

 The health loop keeps the renter file directory updated by following the path of oldest `LastHealthCheckTime` and then calling `managedBubbleMetadata` or